evanisgreat/gentrification_model/README.md

-# Gentrification Model

-# 🏙️ Neighborhood Gentrification Prediction
+# 🏙️ Zipcode Gentrification Prediction

-This project predicts **how soon a neighborhood is likely to undergo gentrification** using socioeconomic, housing, and demographic data.
+This project predicts **how soon a zipcode is likely to undergo gentrification** using socioeconomic, housing, and demographic data.
 It aims to support urban planners, researchers, and communities in identifying early indicators of gentrification.

 ---